Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 ## What is it?
 With this mod, players can buy items from their playtime.
-This is my first Empyrion mod combining the [Backpack Extender](https://github.com/GitHub-TC/EmpyrionBackpackExtender) and [Playtime Rewards](https://github.com/GitHub-TC/EmpyrionPlaytimeRewards) Mod for the server application and used the DemoMod for the Client application.
+This is my first Empyrion mod combining the [Backpack Extender](https://github.com/GitHub-TC/EmpyrionBackpackExtender) and [Playtime Rewards](https://github.com/GitHub-TC/EmpyrionPlaytimeRewards) using the DemoMod as template.
 Thanks for all the support from the Empyrion Discord 💜

 ## Installation

-**Don't use it.
-It is under development and not finished.
-It will crash with 99% chance.**
-For Server copy the content of the EmpyrionPlayerRewardsShop ZIP into the folder Content\Mods\
+This mod only works on servers.
+Copy the EmpyrionPlayerRewardsShop ZIP into the folder Content\Mods\
-For Single Player mode copy the content of the EmpyrionPlayerRewardsShop_Client ZIP into the folder Content\Mods\
+You should have this file structure on your server:
+- Content\Mods\
+	- EmpyrionPlayerRewardsShop
+ 		- EmpyrionPlayerRewardsShop.dll
+   		- EmpyrionPlayerRewardsShop_Info.yaml

 ## Configuration
 After starting the server or game with the mod in the correct folder, the configuration will be created here: